 As with palm wax, there are concerns being raised over soy cultivation beginning to cause deforestation in some of the countries that are cashing in to the recent demand of the product, so making sure your soy wax comes from a responsible source is increasingly more important.
 When buying candles made of soy or palm wax, do check that the manufacturers are also employing responsible methods.
 All soy wax candles produced by Aroma Queen use wax sourced from environmentally sustainable companies.

 ( See also our other detailed article on Essential & Fragrant Oils)

-However the majority of scented candles are scented using synthetic Fragrant / Perfume oils, which are simply synthetic copies made up of a combination of chemicals, with the intention of emulating a certain scent.
-You'll find these for a couple of dollars each in your local discount store, alongside candy-flavoured scents you won't usually find as a natural essential oil, such as Peach, Coconut or Strawberry.
+However the majority of scented candles available today are scented using synthetic FRAGRANT / PERFUME OILS, which are simply synthetic copies made up of a combination of chemicals, with the intention of emulating a certain scent.
+You'll find bottles of these for a couple of dollars each in your local discount store, alongside candy-flavoured scents you won't usually find as a natural essential oil, such as Peach, Coconut or Strawberry.
 These kind of 'fragrant oils' are also found in the candlemaking industry, with literally thousands of fragrances available - some sounding like natural plants or flowers, others with 'perfumey' names like 'bubblegum', 'baby powder' or 'Chanel No 5 Type'.
 These synthetic oils have absolutely no therapeutic qualities, and many are also believed to be toxic or even carcinogenic, though in low enough readings to be approved as legally 'safe' to sell.

-Once you've discovered true natural candles, and appreciated the natural benefits of pure essential oils, it will be very hard to go back to the mass produced artificial candles.
+Once you've discovered true natural candles, and appreciated the gorgeous natural benefits of pure essential oils, it will be very hard to go back to mass produced artificial candles.
 They may cost a little more as Essential Oils are more costly to produce, but the reward in knowing exactly what you and your family are breathing in will be worth it.